QUICK GUIDE TO THE PH.D. DEGREE IN MICROBIOLOGY AND IMMUNOLOGY

+The exam format will change in 2015.
 Our departmental qualifying exam format is a research proposal patterned in the format of an NIH grant proposal.
 Specific guidelines will be discussed in detail when the students meet as a group with the Prelim Exam Advisor during the Spring semester.
 A specific list of DO's and DON'Ts will be distributed at that time.
 The exam is understood to be an expression of each student's independent ability to formulate an experimental approach and adequately express it on paper.
 The exam is scheduled once each year -- it immediately follows the end of the second semester with 5 weeks given to complete the document.

 - With your preceptor's assistance, select a research topic and begin your dissertation research.

 C. During the Third Year